 Training Trail Builders for Oregon’s Trails

+We’ve incorporated a number of safety measures to assess our risk tolerance and methodically solve trail problems when working in fire-affected areas.
 We aspire to build and maintain trails sustainably and to the specifications set by the land manager’s trail standards.
 Wildfire-affected or not, whenever we start scouting trails throughout any local, state, or federal lands, we use our “trail eyes” — something you can learn about HERE.
 With fire-affected areas it’s just a little more complex, with a combination of trail problems that tend to fall into two categories:

 - First, there’s damage caused by the wildfire itself.
 The range and complexity of trail problems correlate to the low, medium, and high burn severities.
 Check out the TKO Burn Area Safety Checklist for more on that.